-Bingham tries to offer a great place to start in beginning to understand it; that the ‘Rule of Law’ is a principle of the UK’s unwritten constitution.
-It means that politicians must govern within their powers, and law should apply equally to all and be easy to understand for it to be followed by the majority.
+Bingham offers a great place to start in beginning to understand the term the "Rule of Law"; it is a principle of the UK’s unwritten constitution.
+It means that politicians must govern within their powers, and Law should apply equally to all and be easy to understand for it to be followed by the majority.
 He then goes on to lay out further principles that are vital to the rules of law, getting any reader ahead in their Public Law modules.

-It’s a great read for those who wish to read more UK law books and familiarise themselves with the system in place here.
-But it does also draw on some international influences too, making it a great all-rounder for grappling a better understanding of Public Law.
+It is a great read for those who wish to read more UK law books and familiarise themselves with the system in place here.
+It also draws on some international influences too, making it a great all-rounder for grappling a better understanding of Public Law.

 4. Bleak House, by Charles Dickens

 “The one great principle of the English law is, to make business for itself.
 There is no other principle distinctly, certainly, and consistently maintained through all its narrow turnings.
 Viewed by this light it becomes a coherent scheme, and not the monstrous maze the laity are apt to think it.
 Let them but once clearly perceive that its grand principle is to make business for itself at their expense, and surely they will cease to grumble.”